-Global Study Tours, a keystone of the program, are overseas residencies that enable students to take first-hand looks at how business is conducted in other countries.
-The first-year Global Study Tour is required; the second-year is elective.
-In 2016-17, Executive MBA classes travelled to Beijing, China; Hong Kong; Buenos Aires, Argentina; and Prague, the Czech Republic.
-While abroad, students participate in a rigorous program that includes meetings and in-depth discussions with leaders of industry, financial institutions, and governmental organizations.
+Global Study Tours (GSTs), a keystone of the program, are overseas residencies that enable students to take first-hand looks at how business is conducted in other countries.
+The EMBA DC program has one required GST while EMBA NY as two GST opportunities.
+The first-year Global Study Tour for both the New York and Washington D.C. programs is required; the second-year is elective for the New York program.
+In 2017-18, Executive MBA classes travelled to Shanghai, China; Ho Chi Minh City, Vietnam; Mumbai, India; and Athens, Greece.
+While abroad, students participate in a rigorous program that includes meetings and in-depth discussions with leaders of industry, financial institutions, and governmental organizations, as well as networking events with alumni and optional service learning projects.